IGJoshua/coffi/README.md

 - Improve error messages from defcfn macro
 - Mapped memory
 - Helper macros for custom serde implementations for composite data types

-### Future JDKs
-The purpose of coffi is to provide a wrapper for published versions of Project Panama, starting with JDK 17.
-As new JDKs are released, coffi will be ported to the newer versions of Panama.
-Version `0.4.341` is the last version compatible with JDK 17.
-Version `0.5.357` is the last version compatible with JDK 18.
-Version `0.6.409` is the latest version compatible with JDK 19.
-Bugfixes, and potential backports of newer coffi features may be found on the `jdk17-lts` branch.
-Development of new features and fixes as well as support for new Panama idioms and features will continue with focus only on the latest JDK.
-If a particular feature is not specific to the newer JDK, PRs backporting it to versions of coffi supporting Java 17 will likely be accepted.

-### 1.0 Release
-Because the feature that coffi wraps in the JDK is in preview as of JDK 19, coffi itself will not be released in a 1.0.x version until the feature becomes a core part of the JDK, likely before or during the next LTS release, Java 21, in September 2023.

 ## License